nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 ## **Command Guide**

 Below shows a breakdown of how the commands in **RC4HDB** are structured.
-Don't be afraid that you may have typed a command incorrectly as **RC4HDB** will warn you in the event that this happens!
+Don't be afraid that you may have typed a command incorrectly as **RC4HDB** will inform you in the event that this happens!

 <div markdown="block" class="alert alert-info">